-We're on the road to ending hunger by 2030, aligned with the United Nations Sustainable Goal #2 of Zero Hunger.
-From the implementation of sustainable community development projects to our meal packaging program that harnesses the passion of local volunteers, we strive to make an impact on hunger by building resilience, self-sufficiency and empowerment in the communities we work in and with.
-Here are three ways we're accomplishing this goal!
+We’re on the road to end hunger by 2030, aligned with the United Nations Sustainable Goal #2 of Zero Hunger.
+From the implementation of sustainable community development projects to our meal packaging program that harnesses the passion of local volunteers, we strive to make an impact on hunger by building resilience, self-sufficiency and empowerment in communities worldwide.
+Here are three ways we’re accomplishing this goal!

 From droughts to floods, in conflict zones and transitioning political situations, food is often the most immediate need.
 When everyday access to food, wages, and market systems are destroyed in the wake of emergencies, Rise Against Hunger works through a network of in-country partners to address these needs.
 We strive to ensure aid is efficiently and effectively deployed to and received by communities when it is needed most.

 Agriculture and Income-Generating Initiatives

 We bolster agricultural production and incomes through programs promoting improved agricultural methods, business skills and market access.
 With training and access to quality seeds and fertilizers, farmers can increase production and harvest a variety of nutritious crops.
 By supporting fish and livestock production, we provide pathways to diversifying diets and improving nutritional outcomes.
 Through income generating activities we help individuals increase their earning potential and consistent access to food.

 Please visit our Global Reach page to see where our meals and other life-changing aid have been distributed.